 The lack of motivation that can be caused by depression and other mental illnesses can be debilitating.
-There’s some things that are so important they m must be done as soon as possible.
-But for those who battle depression, the motivation factor can be an enemy that seems insurmountable at times.
-Here’s what to do when depression causes a lack of motivation.
+There are some things that are so important they must be done as soon as possible.
+But for those who battle depression, the lack of motivation can be an enemy that seems insurmountable at times (Depression Can Drain You of Your Will to Live).
+Here's what to do when depression causes a lack of motivation.

 Lack of Motivation is Common in Depression